A short note on dynamics and degrees of freedom in $2d$ classical gravity

 where $A$ is the area of $\mc M$ associated to the metric $g$.
 It is not invariant under Weyl transformations \eqref{2dgrav:sym:weyl}.
-The presence of this term has dramatic consequences in two dimensions, as will be exemplified in \cref{sec:dofs,sec:dynamics}.
-In particular in the case of pure gravity the equation of motion reduces to $\mu = 0$ and it has no solution since $\mu$ is a fixed parameter of the model.
+The presence of this term has dramatic consequences in two dimensions, as will be exemplified in \Cref{sec:dofs,sec:dynamics}.
+In particular, in the case of pure gravity, the equation of motion reduces to $\mu = 0$ which has no solution because $\mu$ is a fixed parameter of the model.

-The classical equations of motion are given by varying the full action \eqref{2dgrav:action:gravity+matter} with respect to $g_{\mu\nu}$ and $\psi$
+The classical equations of motion are given by varying the full action \eqref{2dgrav:action:gravity+matter} with respect to $g_{\mu\nu}$ and $\Psi$:

-Without specifying the action for the matter it is not possible to go further with the second equation.
-Nonetheless the first equation is dictating a lot of properties of the system and is responsible for its subtleties.
+Without specifying the action for the matter, it is not possible to go further with the second equation.
+Nonetheless, the first equation dictates a lot of properties of the system and is also responsible for its subtleties.